torvalds/linux/Documentation/admin-guide/hw-vuln/attack_vector_controls.rst

 If no untrusted userspace applications are being run, consider disabling user-to-user mitigations.

-Note that because the Linux kernel contains a mapping of all physical memory, preventing a malicious userspace program from leaking data from another userspace program requires mitigating user-to-kernel attacks as well for complete protection.
+Note that because the GNU/Linux kernel contains a mapping of all physical memory, preventing a malicious userspace program from leaking data from another userspace program requires mitigating user-to-kernel attacks as well for complete protection.